Return to Ithaca (novel): Contemporary

-Modern
+Retrospective

 In 1981, Merete Mazzarella's book Myt och verklighet.
-Berättandets problem i Eyvind Johnsons roman 'Strändernas svall examined in detail Johnson's treatment of the homeric myth of Odysseus.
+Berättandets problem i Eyvind Johnsons roman 'Strändernas svall' (Myth and Reality.
+The Problem of Storytelling in Eyvind Johnson's Novel 'Return to Ithaca') examined in detail Johnson's treatment of the homeric myth of Odysseus.
 She explores Johnson's recurring theme of escape and return home, seeking to demonstrate how the fictional narrator has to escape from subjective experience using myth, so as to share his vision with his readers.
 What is lived is never the same as what is evoked; Mazzarella describes this as a tension between the described reality and the escaped.
 To make the case for this "dynamic tension", she analyses the importance of the Odysseus myth to Johnson's writing; Johnson's own statements about myth and reality in his writing; and twentieth century views of myth by writers such as the folklorist James George Frazer, the psychoanalysts Sigmund Freud and Carl Jung, and the novelist Thomas Mann, all of whom influenced Johnson.
 Johnson's Odysseus is presented as Frazer's mythical archetype of the fated hero, but also a self-consciously Freudian figure full of memories, dreams, and reflections.
 In Monica Setterwall's view, the core of Mazzarella's thesis is the way the narrators - both the explicit narrator, and Odysseus himself as he tells his tale to the Phaeacians - help to unpick the issue of violence, ending with Odysseus's killing of Penelope's suitors.
 Odysseus makes his experiences into a myth, while the narrator breaks up the myth, necessarily making Odysseus an anti-hero, to discover the ancient reality that applies in modern times.
 Among the ironies and the illusions of heroism are that Odysseus went to war to protect Ithaca, but that he comes home bringing violence to re-establish peace and order.
 Mazzarella links this to Johnson's post-Second World War Sweden, and suggests a humanistic resolution as Telemachos reacts to Nestor's cup, a symbol of both grief and longing.